-Kids with low muscle tone or other physical difficulties need toys that challenge them to use the movement they have -- but without frustrating them.
+Kids with low muscle tone or other physical difficulties need toys that challenge them to use the movement they have — but without frustrating them.

 wheelchair or other medical equipment.
 Kids can explore the space and work on gross motor skills, crawling, balance, weight shifting and movement while engaging in pretend play.
 It’s pricey —

-At around $20, the Monkey Balance Board is another good choice for low-tone kids -- it’s a sturdy wooden wobbly board that gives
+At around $20, the Monkey Balance Board is another good choice for low-tone kids — it’s a sturdy wooden wobbly board that gives

 The PV Glider is a bike without pedals designed to let kids learn to balance properly.
 The nice thing about this bike is that it’s larger — so